ibrod83/javascript-binary-converter/README.md

 #### Converting raw bytes

 "raw bytes", in this regard, is either an array of "bits"(a string of zeros and ones), or of decimal numbers, representing a byte(0 to 255 if unsigned, -128 to 127 if signed).
+Do not pass binary digits of 1 and 0, as numbers(like 10111101).
+If you need this, use a string("10111101").
+Please note that this functionality might still have some logical flaws, so feel free to open an issue if you suspect you found one.
+Also, efficiency might be a problem, with very large data.

 #### Byte decimals to image